coopTilleuls/docker-varnish/README-short.txt

-Varnish Cache is a web application accelerator also known as a caching HTTP reverse proxy.
+Varnish is an HTTP accelerator designed for content-heavy dynamic web sites as well as APIs.